 - 1. Shopping Committee is responsible for buying snack provisions under the direction of the supervisor.
 This person is also responsible for refilling water bottles for the water cooler.
 Receipts will be reimbursed. - 2.
-Play Dough: Each member family on this committee is asked to make and bring in play dough approximately 1-2 times per month throughout the school year.
+Play Dough: Each member family on this committee is asked to make and bring in play dough approximately 1-2 times a term.
 Recipe will be provided. - 3.
 Toy Cleaning: Each member of the committee is asked to bring toys home to clean at month's Ending.
 Approximately three times a year. - 4.
 Laundry: Each member is asked to wash a load of laundry (dress-up clothes, smocks, dish towels for the school) approximately 2 times per month. - 5.
 Viva Las Vegas: Each member family will assist the Viva Las Vegas Chair with the planning of Viva Las Vegas the school's annual fundraising event.
 Tasks will include soliciting and collecting donations, organizing games and food for the evening, decorations etc. Depending on school enrollment, there are typically four or five member families on the Viva Las Vegas committee, with all members helping at the final event. - 6.
 Fun Fair: The Fun Fair team will organize and run the annual Fun Fair.
-The Fun Fair is a midday event held on a PA day for the public schools and open to the public.
+The Fun Fair is a midday event held on a winter PA day for the public schools and open to the public.
 Depending on school enrollment, there are typically three member families on the Fun Fair committee. - 7.
-Christmas Party: The Christmas Party team will organize and run the annual children's Christmas Party with support and guidance from the Teachers.
-Depending on school enrollment, there are typically two member families on the Christmas Party committee.

-8. Year-End Party: The Year-end party team will organize and run the annual children's year-end party/graduation with guidance from the Teachers.
-Depending on school enrollment, there are typically two member families on the Year-End Party committee.
+December Family Get together: The December Party team will organize the annual trip to Merry Christmas Tree farm with support and guidance from the Teachers.
+Depending on school enrollment, there are typically two member families on the Christmas Party committee. - 8.
+Year-End Party: The Year-end party team will organize and run the annual children's year-end party/graduation with guidance from the Teachers.
+Depending on school enrollment, there are typically two member families on the Year-End Party committee. - 9.
+Wine Fundraiser.
+Held in the fall and again in the spring.
+Hand out forms, collect & tally.
+Arrange pick up on wine and hand off to families.